bamada/nestjs-http-retry/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

+## TODO
+ - Implementation of other http methods (Post, Put, Delete, Patch)
+ - Add more retry strategies

 ## Contributors ✨

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->